Sea Kayaking Course List & Short Descriptions

 Paddle through waves, cross eddy lines, and get hands-on experience at kayaking leadership and navigation, reading water, weather observations, predicting tides and currents, and kayak trip planning.
 If you own a sea kayak, you need this course.

 This rolling lesson is for both river and sea kayakers.
-You must already have about 50% success rate on your roll.
+You must already have a roughly 50% success rate on your roll.

 Ride waves, carve turns, and learn to surf in a kayak.
 The best bracing practice there is, and an outrageously fun time!